G3-Studio/Grief-Day/README.md

-Grief Day by G³ Studio
+Grief's Day by G³ Studio

 Our first game